Hawks F.C.: History

-In 1878-79, the club lost to the Swifts in the first round, having taken the lead, but conceding an equalizer which saw a shot from Charles Bambridge "touching the tape, but going through", before a goal which the Hawks disputed as being offside.
+In 1878–79, the club lost to the Swifts in the first round, having taken the lead, but conceding an equalizer which saw a shot from Charles Bambridge "touching the tape, but going through", before a goal which the Hawks disputed as being offside.

 In the latter season, the club played in far fewer matches than in the preceding year (11 as opposed to 24), and the club membership had dwindled from 52 to 35.
-The club seems to have been disbanded after this season, as for 1879-80 its players are recorded as playing for clubs such as Clapham Rovers and Grey Friars.
+The club seems to have been disbanded after this season, as for 1879–80 its players are recorded as playing for clubs such as Clapham Rovers and Grey Friars.

-The name was revived in 1884 for another club in Anerley, with an entirely different set of players, but still playing at the Robin Hood fields.
+The name was revived in 1884 for another club in Anerley, with an entirely different set of players, and wearing red and black, but still playing at the Robin Hood fields.
 The last recorded match was a win over Champion Hill in December 1885.

 Colours

 The club's colours were dark and light blue, probably in hoops, as that was the main pattern at the time, and the club did not describe any other pattern.